-While it may be OK to do this in certain situations - with certain cats or dogs (with the right disposition), and with certain products - typically coloring your pet's fur isn't the best idea.
-In many cases it can be messy and cause your pet discomfort or distress.
+While it may be OK to do this in certain situations - with certain cats or dogs (with the right disposition) and with certain products - typically coloring your pet's fur isn't the best idea.
+In many cases, it can be messy and cause your pet discomfort or distress.
 And in some cases, it can actually lead to significant health and safety problems.

-The dog featured above is that of Bryn Anderson, a Washington-based artist, who, in 2014, posted photos on reddit and Imgur of Nixe (who now has her own Facebook page) painted as a skeleton.
+The dog featured above is that of Bryn Anderson, a Washington-based artist, who, in 2014, posted photos on Reddit and Imgur of Nixe (who now has her own Facebook page) painted as a skeleton.
 She got lots of positive comments, but many people were concerned about Nixe's safety.
-Fortunately, as Ms. Anderson points out (many times), she used a non-toxic face paint to turn Nixe into a "skeleton dog" and took many other precautions, too.
+Fortunately, as Ms. Anderson points out (many times), she used non-toxic face paint to turn Nixe into a "skeleton dog" and took many other precautions, too.
 Additionally, as she writes, and as her pictures seem to support, Nixe is a very relaxed dog who wasn't bothered by the painting process.

 While I understand why you might want to decorate your pets in a similar fashion, do keep in mind that Nixe (and other pets like her) tend to be the exception, rather than the rule, when it comes to being painted or dyed.
 These decorative flairs are often more fun for us then they are for our pets, so please consider these few tips below should you get the urge to paint your pet.

 Safety Tips For Painting Your Pet